timholy/Rebugger.jl/docs/src/usage.md

  684          n = length(v)
 ```

 Now you can see many more arguments.
-To understand everything you're seeing, it may help
+To understand everything you're seeing, sometimes
-to open the source file in an editor for comparison.
+it may help to open the source file in an editor (hit 'o' for open) for comparison.

 Note that long function bodies are
 truncated; you only see a few lines around the current execution point.

 Line 682 should be highlighted.
 Hit the space bar and you should advance to 683: